DBeaver Documentation

 Columns This setting allows you to select one or more columns for the index.

-Note: In addition to creating a simple index on a single column, DBeaver also provides the option to create a composite index.
 A composite index is an index that is built on several table columns.
 This type of index can significantly boost query execution speed when dealing with multiple-column conditions.
 It's recommended to put unique fields at the end of the composite index to maximize its efficiency.

 3) After you've chosen the column(s) for your index and configured any additional settings, you can finalize the creation of the index by clicking OK.